elainekjchiu/elainekjchiu.github.io/notes.md

 ---
 layout: page
+title: Notes
-title: Intro to Statistical Methods Notes
+subtitle:Intro to Statistical Methods

 ---
 You can find some notes for Introductory level of statistics classes here.